Firstbober/wapanel/README.rst

 Building from source
 --------------------

-Be sure you have all listed dependencies and enter:
+Be sure you have installed all listed dependencies and enter:

 .. code-block:: sh